-This fabulous cottage is an ideal base for a large family or group of friends who wish to celebrate a birthday, wedding or anniversary in style.
+This fabulous cottage is an ideal base for a large family or group of friends.

 Once you step inside this magnificent property you will know that you've made the right choice of accommodation on the lovely Isle of Bute.

 Set over two floors, there are six comfortable bedrooms, perfect for a good night’s sleep with many boasting their own en-suite facilities.

 There is also a kitchen, a dining room with open fire, a drawing room also with an open fire and a sitting room with a woodburner, ideal for curling up in front of and discussing what adventures are still to come.

 On a pleasant day, relax in the enclosed courtyard garden, or enjoy one of the wonderful walks or cycle routes that can be found on the island.